toymachiner62/node-mongo-seeds/README.md

 You can have separate databases for each NODE_ENV that you are using.
 Just a put a line in seed.json for each `NODE_ENV` that you are going to use.
 It defaults to `undefined`, `dev`, and `prod` but can be changed to whatever.

+### Database selection with DB_URI environment variable

+You can run seed passing a DB_URI environment to overrite the values in the seed.json, this allows extra flexibility.

 ## Contributing

 1. Clone project and run `npm install -g ./` from project root